-To integrate information about special-purpose reasoning into symbolic planning we propose to use what we call semantic attachments to a planning domain description.
+To integrate information about special-purpose reasoning into symbolic planning we propose to use what we call semantic attachments1 to a planning domain description.
 Some of the predicate symbols of the domain description can have such a semantic attachment, meaning that the truth values for corresponding atomic ground formulas are specified by an external mechanism.
-Similarly, there exist semantic attachments for effects on numerical fluents.
+Similarly, there exist semantic attachments for effects on numerical fluents which are determined by an external mechanism as well.